 Operating Agreement FAQs

-As per Section 23-18-4-4 of the Indiana LLC Act, an Operating Agreement isn’t required for an LLC in Indiana.
+As per Section 23-18-4-4 of the Indiana Code, an Operating Agreement isn’t required for an LLC under Indiana law.

 But while it’s not required in Indiana to conduct business, we strongly recommend having an Operating Agreement for your LLC.
 And the Indiana Secretary of State recommends that all LLCs have an Operating Agreement.